 dpdkvifstats.py -v X

-DPDK bond interface is represented by vRouter interface vif0/0, so you may think setting X to 0 in the above commands achieves the same effect.
+The DPDK bond interface is represented by the vRouter interface vif0/0, so you may think setting X to 0 in the above commands achieves the same effect.
 The problem is none of these tools print packet statistics for each member link of the bond.
 Let’s take a look at an example here: